 Kombucha is a fizzy tea with a characteristic sweet-and-sour taste.
 First brewed in China 2,000 years ago, it has become one of the most popular health drinks in the US – and the entire world.
-As more and more people get hooked to this drink, it has raised some ‘addiction’ concerns – especially in alcoholics.
+As more and more people get hooked to this drink, it has raised some ‘addiction’ concerns – especially among alcoholics.

 Table of Contents